Fair Work Audit: How to Prepare and What to Expect

 - Read the coverage clause (clause 4) and confirm it applies

-- If multiple awards could apply, document your reasoning for the one you chose
+- If multiple awards could apply, document your reasoning

 Step 2: Review Classifications